 Binge drinkers often exceed the recommended limit for drinking.
 They drink more than they should, even when they don’t mean to.
 Eventually, the binges occur at more frequent intervals.
 For instance, every Friday presents an opportunity to be wasted.

 One of the most evident stages of alcoholism is increased alcohol consumption.
 As the effects of alcohol wear off, you may consume more to continue feeling drunk or relaxed.
 You may also get to the point where you have more excuses for drinking, such as:

 - Relaxation or stress alleviation

 - Depression or anxiety

-You continue to find more reasons to drink until one day you feel like you don’t need a reason anymore.
-You just drink.
+You continue to find more reasons to drink until, one day, you feel like you don’t need an excuse anymore—you just drink.

-If you no longer have control over drinking, problems will arise that interfere with different areas of your life: work, family, school, health, mood, hobbies, etc. You may notice that your sleeping or eating patterns have changed.
+If you no longer have control over drinking, problems will arise that interfere with different areas of your life, including work, family, school, health, mood, and even hobbies.
+You may notice that your sleeping or eating patterns have changed.
 In addition, you feel isolated, depressed, or anxious.